bottkars/PPDM-pwsh/README.md

 ```Powershell
 Install-Module -Name PPDM-pwsh
 ```
-We need toinitially load the Module and connect to the API Endpoint:
+We need to initially load the Module and connect to the API Endpoint:
 ### Loading the Module
 ```Powershell
 ipmo .\PPDM-pwsh -Force